wp-plugins/timeline-express/readme.txt

 = 1.1.6.4 - March 23rd, 2015 =
 * Enhancement: Packaged French translation - thanks goes to Julien Lambert
+* Enhancement: Fixed a few typos in the plugin

 = 1.1.6.3 - March 22nd, 2015 =
 * Enhancement: Added wp_error class to catch errors thrown by `wp_remote_get()` when building the bootstrap dropdown.